-A woman is shown as weak, incompetent, and ineffectual in this trope unless she dresses and behaves in a masculine manner.
-A common variation on this is to present a woman as superior because she's "not like other women."
-Another variation is a Tomboy and Girly Girl scenario, where the tomboy is presented as superior.
+A woman is shown as weak, incompetent, and ineffectual unless she dresses and behaves in a masculine manner, or is otherwise applauded for being "not like other girls."
+A variation is a Tomboy and Girly Girl scenario, where the tomboy is presented as superior.

-Contrast Girly Bruiser and Kicking Ass in All Her Finery, where it's the feminine lady in the dress who you should watch out for.
-Also, compare Real Men Wear Pink.
+Contrast Girly Bruiser, Lady of War, Silk Hiding Steel, and Kicking Ass in All Her Finery, where it's the feminine lady in the dress who you should watch out for.
+Also, compare Vasquez Always Dies, where trouser-wearing and competence aren't enough to keep a woman alive, and Real Men Wear Pink.

 Note: This is not an audience reaction trope.
 The trope is reserved for cases where a character is derided by another character in-universe for having traditionally feminine traits, or where the work itself clearly portrays femininity as a sign of weakness or inferiority.